 Next Generation against Climate Change

 In the area of office wear, businesses are finding the issue of sustainability is moving into the spotlight.
 CG – CLUB of GENTS has a mission to make a valuable contribution in protecting the planet for future generations.
 Available from spring 2020, its climate suit sporting a blue outer fabric and a green lining and made of 80% recycled polyester has a clear message: Next Generation against Climate Change.
-The suit is certified with the Global Recycled Standard (GRS).
-This seal guarantees that the supply chain and the production of the suit follow environmentally sustainable principles, meaning that you, too, can help to combat the causes of climate change and make your wardrobe a bit more environmentally sustainable.
+It is meaning that you, too, can help to combat the causes of climate change and make your wardrobe a bit more environmentally sustainable.